-Council researchers and partners are responding to the needs of refugees facing sexual violence and survivors of child sexual abuse in East and Southern Africa.
+Council researchers and partners are responding to the needs of refugees, children, and women facing sexual violence in East and Southern Africa.

 Sexual and gender-based violence (SGBV) is a pervasive global health problem.
 Women and girls are most at risk, and consequences include physical injury, psychological trauma, unwanted pregnancy, and sexually transmitted infections, including HIV.

 In East and Southern Africa, children age 14 and younger represent the greatest proportion of those who seek help for SGBV at health facilities and police stations.
 Because of the particularly sensitive nature of working with children who have been abused sexually, existing policies and programs for sexual violence services must be tailored to their special needs.

-Likewise, women and children refugees in post-conflict settings often lack basic legal protections, are at elevated risk of violence—including SGBV—and have limited access to even basic interventions.
+Likewise, women and children refugees in post-conflict settings often lack basic legal protections, are at elevated risk of violence—including SGBV—and have limited access to even basic interventions like health services.
 Moreover, because most interventions for this population are provided in emergency settings, it is difficult to determine their feasibility and assess their effectiveness.

-Building on the Council-led Africa Regional SGBV Network—a partnership of national organizations that has been working since 2006 to strengthen and evaluate country capacity to care for SGBV survivors and share lessons learned regionally—this project will bolster the capacity of the medical, education, and legal sectors in five countries to address violence against children and meet the needs of refugee survivors in post-conflict settings.
+Building on the Council-led Africa Regional SGBV Network—a partnership of national organizations that has been working since 2006 to strengthen and evaluate country capacity to care for SGBV survivors and share lessons learned regionally—this project is bolstering the capacity of the medical, education, and/or legal sectors in six countries to address violence against children and women, and meet the needs of refugee survivors in post-conflict settings.

 The following interventions are being developed, tested, and evaluated:

 - In Kenya, the Council and its network partners are determining the feasibility of screening for child sexual abuse in health facilities and schools, and addressing the availability and quality of comprehensive post-rape care services for child survivors of sexual violence.

 - In South Africa and Uganda, partners are adapting a promising, community-based approach to preventing violence—the “Zero Tolerance Village Alliance” model—to mobilize communities to oppose SGBV and strengthen care and response services for children in school in South Africa and refugees in settlement contexts in Uganda.

 - In Uganda, network partners are adapting successful approaches to screening for SGBV for use in humanitarian health care settings.